Tornadoes of 2018: February

-February 24
+February 24 (United States)

 On February 24, the Storm Prediction Center issued an enhanced risk of severe weather across much of the Lower Mississippi River Valley.
 This included a 10% hatched risk area for tornadoes.
 A mixed convective mode was predicted, with both bowing line segments and discrete supercell thunderstorms expected to develop in the threat area.
 That day, temperatures peaked in the mid-70s°F (mid-20s°C) with dewpoints in the mid-to-upper 60s°F. This also included a risk of flash flooding, damaging wind gusts exceeding 58 mph, as well as the aforementioned 10% tornado risk, and a 5% risk for hail.
-Throughout the event, the development of isolated supcercell thunderstorms that was expected did not occur.
+Throughout the event, the development of isolated supercell thunderstorms that was expected did not occur.
 However, a large quasi-linear convective system developed, and numerous semi-discrete supercell structures and embedded mesovortices within the larger line of severe storms produced a moderate outbreak of tornadoes.
 While most of these tornadoes were relatively brief, several of them were strong, resulting in major damage and fatalities.

 A high-end EF2 tornado near Adairville, Kentucky destroyed several homes and barns and killed an elderly woman, ending a record 283-day streak without any tornado-related deaths.
 Another high-end EF2 struck the southeast side of Hopkinsville, severely damaging multiple two-story apartment buildings and injuring nine people.
 An EF1 tornado caused roof damage to many homes and businesses in Murray as well.
 In Arkansas, an EF1 tornado caused moderate damage to many structures in the town of Keiser and blew much of the roof off of a hotel near Osceola.
 An EF2 tornado near Knobel killed one person when a mobile home was thrown into a pond.
 The same tornado later crossed into Missouri and struck the town of Malden, where numerous homes were heavily damaged and several people were injured.
 Also in Missouri, several homes in the town of Matthews had their roofs ripped off as the result of an EF2 tornado.
 Another EF2 tornado touched down in the eastern part of Clarksville, Tennessee as well, where several homes and duplexes were damaged or destroyed, and many vehicles and a few buildings were damaged at an industrial complex.
 A total of 30 tornadoes were confirmed as a result of this outbreak, which resulted in two fatalities and at least 20 injuries.

 After the line of storms, flooding occurred along the Ohio River, which crested at 60.53 ft, the 22nd highest in recorded history and highest since 1997.
 This flooding caused six people to die.
-The floooding from this particular storm caused rainfall levels to hit 2.41 in in Cincinnati, 3.03 in in Louisville, and 3.18 in in Evansville.
+The flooding from this particular storm caused rainfall levels to hit 2.41 in in Cincinnati, 3.03 in in Louisville, and 3.18 in in Evansville.
 Damage totalled $526 million, including $500 million from flooding and $26 million from tornadoes.

 March

-There were 62 tornadoes reported in the United States in March, of which 55 were confirmed.